NixOS/nix/doc/manual/source/store/derivation/outputs/content-address.md

 ### Floating versus Fixed

-While the destinction between content- and input-addressing is one of *mechanism*, the distinction between fixed and floating content addression is more one of *policy*.
+While the distinction between content- and input-addressing is one of *mechanism*, the distinction between fixed and floating content addressing is more one of *policy*.
 A fixed output that passes its content address check is just like a floating output.
 It is only in the potential for that check to fail that they are different.